-Employment of skilled and experienced teachers wherever possible in all year groups.
-Increasing the level of HLTAs in the school for intervention programs from 4 (2021) to 8 (2022-3) Use of SENDCo to better support teachers in providing specific support for children with additional needs.
-Use of small group interventions, supported by grants for small group tuition and delivered by teachers (national catch-up funding).
-This supported 20 additional after school sessions (2021-2).
-Funding of 40% to support this programme 2022-3 to support this intervention led to employment of an additional teacher (part time) 2022-3.
-This change of focus was created after analysis of attendance after school.
-One to one tuition EEF (educationendow-mentfoundation.org.uk) 1.Slow progress made by disadvantaged pupils 6.Poor text and vocabulary understanding effects pupils' ability to read fluently Deployment of HLTAs to support delivery of reading, writing and maths in all year groups.
-Deployment of skilled TAs for specific interventions including reading (Year 3-6), speech and language (speech link) (YR-4).
-Wherever possible this will be 1:1 and 1:2.
-Use of HLTAs to support out of class interventions in the afternoon, able to pick up immediately on misunderstandings.
-Wherever possible this will be 1:1 and 1:2.
-This is timetabled and available 2-3 afternoons per week, year group dependent.
+Use of SENDCo to better support teachers in providing specific support for children with additional needs.
+Use of Trust resources to help understand development areas and access support from identified professionals within the Trust.
+1 6 Deployment of support staff to aid in the delivery of the core subjects.
+Deployment of skilled support staff for specific interventions including speech and language.
+Use of support staff to support out of class interventions in the afternoons or during assemblies, thus meaning they are able to pick up immediately on misunderstandings.
+Use of Pastoral team to help deal with factors beyond the classroom that do not enable productive learning.
 Allocating strong staff to teach intervention as identified in The Pupil Premium: How schools are spending the funding successfully.
 EEF reflect that the most effective use of TAs is when TAs are used to support small groups / individuals National evidence reflects children from deprived backgrounds have a more limited vocabulary.
 Communication and language intervention are recognised in EEF Early Years toolkit.
-1.Slow progress made by disad- vantaged pupils Use of speech work and TA to support, impacting on deployment and future employment.
-The employment of a Senior teacher to monitor, track and research direct interventions, using data and observation to ensure the correct children are targeted within school and to direct TA/ HLTA as to the correct intervention.
+It is well known that pupils cannot learn until certain base needs are met.
+1 Use of speech work and TA to support, impacting on deployment and future employment.
+The SENDCO to monitor, track and research direct interventions, using data and observation to ensure the correct children are targeted within school and to direct TA/ HLTA as to the correct intervention.
 Ofsted recommended an improvement in writing /reading for EYFS pupils during pilot Inspections.
 Early literacy work including storytelling, early phonics and different writing genre is recognised in EEF Early Years toolkit